chethan2kumar/SplunkArchitect/Using Git & GitHub.md

 Copies the contents of the id_rsa.pub file to your clipboard

 Tip: If clip isn't working, you can locate the hidden .ssh folder, open the file in your favorite text editor, and copy it to your clipboard.

-Settings icon in the user barIn the upper-right corner of any page, click your profile photo, then click Settings.
+Settings icon in the user bar in the upper-right corner of any page, click your profile photo, then click Settings.

 Authentication keysIn the user settings sidebar, click SSH and GPG keys.